 The main transmission of SARS-CoV-2 is by droplets arising from coughing and sneezing and contracted by the person opposite via the mucosae of the nose, mouth and possibly the eyes; contact infections are also possible.

-Exercise leads to increased ventilation in the test person and to the release of droplets, aerosol and sweat.
+Exercise leads to increased ventilation of the test person and to the release of droplets, aerosol and sweat.
 Sweat does not contain corona viruses.
 Studies to date on SARS-CoV-2 show that mechanically-generated aerosols contain SARS-CoV-2 viruses.
 Thus transmission in ambient air or on surfaces appears to be possible (2, 6).
 But the fact that viruses are present does not permit a conclusion that contagion occurs.
 The main route of transmission is by droplet.
 Whether transmission via aerosols is also possible has not yet been convincingly demonstrated.
 It does not, at least, appear to be a major mode of transmission.
-The RKI points out, however, that these studies do not present the usual modes of transmission.
+The Robert Koch-Institut (RKI) points out, however, that these studies do not present the usual modes of transmission.
 In a commentary by the U. S. National Academies of Sciences in early April 2020, it is assumed that transmission via exhalation of SARS-CoV-2 is possible (4).
 The RKI cites two other studies (1, 5) in which the ambient air around COVID-19 patients with considerable virus burden in the respiratory tract was examined, but no proof of SARS-CoV-2 was found.

 According to the RKI (Status 16.4.2020), it is not yet possible to definitively estimate the risk of transmission of SARS-CoV-2 via the exhaled breath of infected persons.
 The RKI concludes that “transmission of SARS-CoV-2 via aerosols in normal social dealings cannot be ruled out“.